 - Children age five and younger must be in close proximity and within sight and conversation distance of the adult responsible for their safety.
 Parents using computers are still responsible for the behavior of their children and should remain conscious of where their children are and what they are doing.

-- Children age of nine and under must be supervised by a responsible caregiver age fourteen or older in the same service area at all times while they are in the library unless they are participating in a library program (see below).
+- Children age of nine and younger must be supervised by a responsible caregiver age fourteen or older in the same service area at all times while they are in the library unless they are participating in a library program (see below).
 Caregivers (age fourteen and older) must be able to effectively supervise young children and be willing and able to provide contact information for a parent or guardian upon request.

 - Children age ten and older are free to use the library’s resources unattended provided that their behavior is not disruptive to other patrons and they are mature enough to follow library rules and observe proper conduct; otherwise they should be adequately supervised by a parent or responsible caregiver.
 Parents are still responsible for the actions and the well-being of their children.
 Children using inappropriate behavior may be asked to leave the library.
 If a child in this age group is not able to leave the library unaccompanied by an adult, he/she should not be in the library alone.